 Harmony and Voice Leading by Edward Aldwell, Carl Schachter, Allen Cadwallader

-The mother of all harmony books if you ask me.
-I used this book extensively during my years at the faculty.
-And I still reference it frequently.
-The book “Harmony and Voice Leading” is more for classical music-oriented people but don’t let that discourage you.
+Just keep in mind that the book “Harmony and Voice Leading” is more for classical music-oriented people but don’t let that discourage you.
+It’s interesting to apply these harmony techniques to different styles of music.
 This is a book that will last you a lifetime.
-Here is the description:

 Modern Harmony: Its Explanation and Application by A Eaglefield 1876-1928 Hull